FAQs / Contact Us

 Staying with your classmates is a highly recommended part of the program and most teams will appreciate the chance to work together on site.
 It is also the perfect opportunity to build personal and professional ties that will last a lifetime.
 Accommodations are included as part of the tuition.

 What are the required qualifications?

 Applicants must possess the equivalent of a 4-year undergraduate degree.
 The UMD Graduate School requires a 3.0 GPA.
-If you fall below this threshold, please contact an admissions representative to discuss.
+If you fall below this threshold, please contact an admissions representative to discuss this.
 Applicants have between eight and twenty years of professional experience and 3+ years of management experience.
-Each candidate will be reviewed as a unique individual and the sum of his or her experiences evaluated during the admissions process.
+Each candidate will be reviewed as a unique individual and the sum of his or her experiences will be evaluated during the admissions process.

 Do I have to take the GMAT?

 Are there any pre-skill courses I can take to be ready for the program?

 We require that you complete prep courses in finance, accounting, and data modeling.
 You will successfully complete an online exam in each area prior to the start of the program.
 Information regarding these learning modules is provided to admitted students upon deposit.